Anne Montgomery (peace activist): Later life and death

 In 2012 Montgomery won the Courage of Conscience Award from the Peace Abbey in Sherborn, Massachusetts one week before her death.
 She died on August 27, 2012, at the age of 85 at Oakwood in Sacred Heart, Atherton, California.

 Poetry

-A book of her poetry, ARISE AND WITNESS: Poems by Anne Montgomery, RSCJ, About Faith, Prison, War Zones and Nonviolent Resistance was published in September of 2024 by her former co-editor, Arthur Laffin, with Carole Sargent.
-The editor of the poetry series at Scarith Press is Grace Cavalieri, poet laureate emerita of Maryland, and host of the Library of Congress series "The Poet and the Poem."
-Cavalieri writes that "This posthumous collection of poems by activist Anne Montgomery illuminates the heart of a woman who gave her every moment in service to impede ugliness, and to do God’s work."
+A book of her poetry, ARISE AND WITNESS: Poems by Anne Montgomery, RSCJ, About Faith, Prison, War Zones and Nonviolent Resistance was published in September 2024 by her former co-editor, Arthur Laffin, with Carole Sargent.
+It won second place for poetry in the Catholic Media Awards for 2025.
+Martin Sheen featured it twice on his podcast.
+The editor of the poetry series at Scarith Press is Grace Cavalieri, poet laureate emerita of Maryland, and host of the Library of Congress series "The Poet and the Poem".
+Cavalieri writes that "This posthumous collection of poems by activist Anne Montgomery illuminates the heart of a woman who gave her every moment in service to impede ugliness, and to do God's work."
 Every living member of the original Plowshares 8 and some members of the Kings Bay Plowshares 7 contributed to it, including (alphabetically) Jackie Allen-Douçot, Frida Berrigan, Jim Douglass and Shelley Douglass, Clare Grady, Dean Hammer, Kathy Kelly, and Steve Kelly SJ.